pyonia/datascience/README.md

 Share - Here is where explanatory visuals live.
 </br>

-Bad Data Visualization </br>
+• Bad Data Visualization </br>
 > Misleading </br>
 > Hiding </br>
 > Distracting </br>

-to prevent that: </br>
+...to prevent that: </br>
-Adding extra elements to the visuals that do not convey the message in your data should be avoided.
-Strive for elegance and simplicity in your visuals. </br>
+1) Adding extra elements to the visuals that do not convey the message in your data should be avoided.
+2) Strive for elegance and simplicity in your visuals. </br>